AncyStar/taskcart/README.md

+This is my simple ReactJS application that fetches product data from the Fake Store API and allows users to add products to the cart.
+It includes a responsive UI with a modal to view and manage the cart.
+Fetches products from the Fake Store API.
+Displays products with their image, title, and price.
+Allows users to add products to the cart.
+Displays a cart modal with a "Remove" button for each product. close button to close the cart.
+Calculates and displays the total price in the cart.
+Alert shows if an item is already in the cart. for calculating the total i use calculateTotal() function.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.